jamcito/productsrest/README.md

 ### GET /products

-List All products in the system.
+GET All products in the system.
 ```
 curl --request GET \
   --url http://127.0.0.1:8080/products \